 Sensitivity assessment.
-Intertidal muddy sands may be exposed to invasive species which can alter the character of the habitat (primarily Crepidula fornicata at the sublittoral fringe and Magallana gigas) leading to re-classification of this biotope, the biotope is considered to have 'Low' resistance and 'Very low' recovery (unless invasive species are removed).
+Intertidal gravelly muds may be exposed to invasive species which can alter the character of the habitat (primarily Crepidula fornicata at the sublittoral fringe and Magallana gigas) leading to re-classification of this biotope, the biotope is considered to have 'Low' resistance and 'Very low' recovery (unless invasive species are removed).
 Biotope sensitivity is, therefore, assessed as 'High'.

-Introduction of microbial High
+Introduction of microbial High pathogens Q: Low

-pathogens